 As soon as the intensive factory approval tests were completed the equipment, weighing some 34 tonnes, was dispatched to China.

-The fulfilment of this order demonstrates the ability of REO to provide specialist knowledge at a global level and one of only a few companies capable of undertaking such projects
+The fulfillment of this order demonstrates the ability of REO to provide specialist knowledge at a global level and one of only a few companies capable of undertaking such projects

 The Fast Train was first used on the 150 km Beijing-Tianjin route: Tianjin was one of the sites for the Olympic soccer matches in 2008.